getodk/central/.github/ISSUE_TEMPLATE/patch_release.md

 - [ ] Get the latest version of the `central` repository locally.
   - If you have **not** cloned the repository: clone it.
   - If you had **already** cloned the repository: `git pull`
 - [ ] Check out the correct branch.
 If the patch involves a single change/PR to the `central` repository, check out the `master` branch.
-Otherwise, use a patch branch off `master` (never `next`, which may contain changes not intended for the patch); check out that branch.
+Otherwise, use a hotfix branch off `master` (never `next`, which may contain changes not intended for the patch); check out that branch.

 ### Release `central-frontend`

 > Optional section: skip it if no `central-frontend` changes are included in the patch.

-- [ ] Check out the `central-frontend` hotfix branch for the patch, and cherry-pick the commits for the patch from `master` onto it.
+- [ ] Check out the `central-frontend` hotfix branch for the patch (create it from the previous release tag if it doesn't exist), and cherry-pick the commits for the patch from `master` onto it.
 - [ ] Run `npm run version` in `central-frontend`, then `npm install`.
 This consumes the `.changeset/` files, bumps package versions, updates each `CHANGELOG.md`, and updates `package-lock.json`.
 - [ ] Commit the changes on a new branch and open a PR targeting the hotfix branch.
 - [ ] 🔎 Review the PR.
 Verify the cherry-picked commits, the version bumps and `CHANGELOG.md` entries match what's expected from the `.changeset/` files, and that `package-lock.json` was updated.